Matthew-Pidlysny/Empirinometry/README.md

 '![ News Articles ]!'

+# In progress

+Theorem 4: Composite Torsion Closure

+Statement: The set of terminating decimals (NT_term) is closed under all four arithmetic operations.

+Proof:

+Let a/b and c/d be terminating in base B
+Then b and d have only prime factors from B a/b + c/d = (ad + bc)/(bd)
+bd has only prime factors from B
+Therefore sum terminates
+Similar for -, ×, ÷
+QED

 # Forks

 OK, just making fun of the system here.
 Since I got 170+ clones yesterday, if anyone wants to fork the repository, please do so.
 I wouldn't mind